Aleksei Bach: Early life and education

-Bach grew up in Boryspil to a wine distillery technician's family.
-In 1875 he graduated from a high school in Kiev.
-After that he joined the Physico-Mathematical Department of at the University of Kyiv.
+Bach grew up in Boryspil, Poltava Governorate, to a wine distillery technician's family of Jewish origin as Abel (Abram) Lipmanovich Bak.
+After converting to Orthodox Christianity, he was baptised as Aleksei Nikolayevich Bach.
+In 1875, he graduated from a high school in Kiev.
+After that, he joined the Physico-Mathematical Department of at the University of Kiev.
 After various revolutionary efforts, he emigrated to France in 1885 and later to Switzerland.

-However, in 1878 he was expelled for taking part in student disturbances and joined the Narodnaya Volya (People's Freedom) revolutionary party which was active against the tsarist regime, was arrested and exiled to Belozersk, from where he returned to Kiev in December 1881 to continue his revolutionary activity.
-As from 1883 Bach went underground to live in Kharkov, Yaroslavl, Kazan and Rostov.
+However, in 1878 he was expelled for taking part in student disturbances, and he joined the Narodnaya Volya ("People's Freedom") revolutionary party, which was active against the tsarist regime.
+He was arrested and exiled to Belozersk, from where he returned to Kiev in December 1881 to continue his revolutionary activity.
+From 1883, Bach went underground to live in Kharkov, Yaroslavl, Kazan and Rostov.
 During that period, he wrote his celebrated revolutionary book Tsar Hunger, which played an important role in spreading the ideas of scientific socialism in Russia.

 Research

 In 1885, after Narodnaya Volya was crushed, Bach emigrated to Paris to engage in scientific and literary work in the Montieur Scientifique journal.
 In 1890, he started experimental studies in the laboratory of Professor Paul Schützenberger, a well-known chemist at the Collège de France in Paris, which he followed in 1891 to a research trip in the United States.
 In 1894, Bach moved to Geneva, where he worked in his private chemical laboratory and did joint research with Professor R. Chodat of Geneva University, a well-known Swiss scientist.
 It was precisely during the Geneva period of his life that Bach developed his peroxide theory of respiratory processes and took active part in Swiss scientific activities.

 Swiss scientists showed respect for Bach: the Geneva Society of Physical and Natural Sciences elected him its chairman for the year 1916.